paulwib/vagrant-coreos-docker-apache-example/README.md

 Assuming you've got VirtualBox and Vagrant installed, from the root of this repo run:

     $ vagrant up

-This runs the instructions in the Vagrantfile which roughly does the following:

-1. Downloads a CoreOS operating system image
-1. Installs CoreOS to a new virtual machine
-1. Sorts out some networking stuff
-1. Sets up a shared folder between your host machine and the guest CoreOS machine (this is what doesn't work on Windows)
-1. Forwards port 8080 on your host machine to port 8080 on guest CoreOS machine
-1. Runs a *provisioner* shell script on the guest CoreOS machine

-The provisioner takes over to do the following steps:

-1. Build a Docker container based on the `Dockerfile`
-1. Add the `apache.service` configuration to run the container
-1. Start the container on initial provisioning

-The important thing to remember about the provisioner is that it is only run once when the machine is started for the first time.
-These steps don't need to happen on subsequent restarts of the machine.

 Assuming everything worked as expected you should now be able to visit http://localhost:8080 and see a very interesting web page :)

-**WARNING** On first provisioning it could be quite slow as has to download CoreOS and the Ubuntu image.
+**WARNING** On first provisioning it could be quite slow to download CoreOS and the Ubuntu image.
 The pulling of the Ubuntu image can appear like it's hanging as doesn't give any progress.
-Try to be patient :) If not I've found it's sometimes quicker to stop the provisioning and manually pull the container, but may just be an illusion.
+Try to be patient :) If not I've found it's sometimes quicker to stop the provisioning and manually pull the container.
 To do that press `Ctrl+C` twice to stop the provisioning.
 Then reload the machine without provisioning using `vagrant reload --no-provision`.
-Then SSH into the machine with `vagrant ssh` and run `docker pull Ubuntu`.
+Then SSH into the machine with `vagrant ssh` and run `docker pull ubuntu`.
 When that's done `exit` out of the machine and run `vagrant provision` again.

+## About the Vagrantfile

+This contains the tasks needed to install, configure and run CoreOS on a VM, which roughly break down as:

+1. Download a CoreOS operating system image
+1. Install CoreOS to a new virtual machine
+1. Sort out some networking stuff
+1. Set up a shared folder between your host machine and the guest CoreOS machine (this is what doesn't work on Windows)
+1. Forward port 8080 on your host machine to port 8080 on guest CoreOS machine
+1. Run a *provisioner* shell script on the guest CoreOS machine

+The provisioner takes over to do the following steps:

+1. Build a Docker container based on the `Dockerfile`
+1. Add the systemd service to run the container whenever the machine starts
+1. Start the container on initial provisioning

+The provisioner is only run once when the machine is started for the first time.
+These steps don't need to happen on subsequent restarts of the machine.

 ## About the Dockerfile

 The Dockerfile contains a set of instructions for building your container.
-There's a [Dockerfile tutorial][] which explains more about how this works in a general sense.
+There's a [Dockerfile tutorial][] which explains more about how this works in general.
 For this specific example the Dockerfile does the following:

 1. Creates a new container based on the Ubuntu container
 1. Sets up `aptitude` and does and `apt-get update` to update all the Ubuntu packages in the normal way
-1. Installs apache, php5 and mysql
+1. Installs apache and php5
-1. Sets up Apache environment
+1. Sets up apache environment
 1. Tells the container to expose port 80
 1. Sets an entry point to run apache on start up
 1. Issues a command to run it in the foreground - this is important as normally a container exits after a command is completed, by running it in the foreground it won't exit

-While this builds the container it doesn't actually run anything.
-This is done by creating a service file which is run by `systemd`.

-The building is done in the provisioner of the Vagrantfile with the line:
+The building is done in the provisioner in the Vagrantfile with the line:

     docker build -t test-apache - < /home/core/share/Dockerfile